henrywright/here/src/readme.txt

 == Screenshots ==

-1. A dot next to a user's profile image.
+1. A dot showing a user is online now.

 == Changelog ==